steadybit/docs-public/content/install-configure/30-install-agents/35-aws-ecs-ec2.md

 }
 ```

 ##   EC2 User Data

 See the [Amazon ECS Container Instance documentation](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/launch_container_instance.html) for using User Data mechanism on new EC2 instances.
 See also our [Install on Linux Hosts](install-configure/30-install-agents/30-host) section for setting up the agent.

+# AWS Metadata

+For querying metadata the IAM role `arn:aws:iam::aws:policy/AmazonEC2ReadOnlyAccess` must be assigned to the EC2 instance running the steadybit agent.